Just Checking: Information Seeking, Trust and AI

 What Should Happen Next

-The research points to practical directions, though they’re easier to identify than to implement.
+The research points to some practical directions.
 The challenges span interface design, user capacity and systemic governance.

-We need better ways to show people where information is coming from and how confident the AI actually is about its answer.
-But as the research showed, signalling uncertainty makes people trust the system less, even when it’s being more honest.
-How do you design interfaces that communicate “I’m not totally sure about this” without undermining the entire interaction?
+We need better ways to show where information comes from and how confident the AI is.
+But research shows that signalling uncertainty makes people trust the system less, even when it is being honest.
+Designers have to balance communicating uncertainty without breaking the user experience.

 Citation practices present another design challenge.
 If users trust citations without verifying them, systems must either ensure all citations are genuine and relevant or avoid citation-like elements entirely.
 The current middle ground: where systems can generate plausible but fabricated references is the worst possible outcome.
 But guaranteeing citation accuracy is technically demanding.
 Removing citations might reduce the perceived credibility of accurate information.

-The anthropomorphism dilemma is perhaps the trickiest.
+The anthropomorphism problem is the trickiest.
 Conversational, human-like interfaces increase engagement and user satisfaction but also increase misplaced trust.
 Do we design systems to feel less human-like, knowing this will reduce usability?
 Or do we accept the trust inflation as a cost of good user experience?
-There’s no neutral ground.
-Every design choice has impacts.
+No design choice is neutral.

 Traditional information literacy emphasises source evaluation and cross-referencing multiple independent sources.
 These strategies need adaptation for AI-mediated information environments.